This article discusses the view of Jesus in the letter to the Colossians; is Jesus God? Is He equal to the Father? Or is He a created being?

 He rules over the entire Universe.

 He is “seated at the right hand of God” (3:1).
-As discussed in the previous article, this statement makes Him distinct from God, but also means that He has the highest position in all the universe; subject only to God.
-Similar statements include:
+As discussed in the previous article, this statement means that He is distinct from God and subordinate to God.
+But it also implies that He has the highest position in all the universe; next to God.
+Other statements indicating His extremely high position are:

 1:16 “God created the whole universe … for him.”
 (Good News Translation).

 1:18 “He Himself will come to have first place in everything.”

 2:10 “He is the head over all rule and authority.”